Sharing the Sound: Eastwood looks to bring music education to others

 “...I always thought about keeping music in my life; I just didn’t know it was going to become my life.”

-Eastwood went on to study music and education at the University of Kentucky before the program changed to be more focused on the performance aspect and transferred to Eastern Kentucky University, which seemed to be a better fit for her overall goal.
+Eastwood went on to study music and education at the University of Kentucky before the program changed to be more focused on the performance aspect.
+She transferred to Eastern Kentucky University, which seemed to be a better fit for her overall goal.

 Though she got it right after some guidance from the judge, Eastwood recalls how she felt after leaving.